dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     }
 }
 ```
-If we remove `implements Comparable<Person>` we would get compile time error, cause sort expects list of T extends Comparable.
-If we change `List<Person> people` => `List people`, code will compile but throw `java.lang.ClassCastException: class com.java.test.Person cannot be cast to class java.lang.Comparable`.

 ###### Primitive streams
 If you want to work with stream use `Stream`.
-If you want primitive type streams use one of these
+If you want primitive type streams use one of these: `IntStream/LongStream/DoubleStream`.
+To convert use function `mapToObj/mapToInt/mapToDouble/mapToLong`.
-`IntStream`
-`LongStream`
-`DoubleStream`

-To convert use function `mapToObj`, `mapToInt`, `mapToDouble`, `mapToLong`.
 ```java
 import java.util.stream.*;